-Imposition of the reduced rate of 5% on the acquisition and / or construction of residences for use as the primary and permanent place of residence
+New provisions on the Imposition of the reduced rate of 5% on the acquisition and/or construction of residence for use as the primary and permanent place of residence

-As from 1 October 2011, contracts conducted that relate to acquisitions and/or constructions of residential properties to be used as primary place of residence, attract a reduced VAT rate of 5%.
-The residents shall prove that they intend to stay there for the next 10 years at least.
+As of 16 June 2023, the Cyprus VAT Law provisions on the reduced VAT rate on the acquisition and/or construction of residences to be used as the primary and permanent residence of a person were amended.
+The residents shall prove that they have the intention to stay there for the next 10 years at least.